quochungtran/CS_courses/Python/2_Python_syntax_basic_operation/README.md

 # Python Syntax

 ## Case Sensitivity
-Python is a **case-sensitive** language:
+Python is a **case-sensitive** language, meaning it treats uppercase and lowercase letters as distinct characters.
+As a result:
-- Variables named `age` and `Age` are considered two different variables.
+- Variable names such as `myVar` and `myvar` would be considered two completely different variables.
-- Function names and keywords must be used in the correct case (e.g., `print` must always be lowercase).
+- Function names also must match exactly when called.
+For example, if you define a function def `greet(): ...`, calling it as `Greet()` (with an uppercase "G") will result in an error because Python does not recognize it as the same function.
+- Keywords in Python are always lowercase `(e.g., if, for, while)`, so you must not alter their case when using them.

+This is different from languages that are not case-sensitive, where Var, vAr, and var might all refer to the same name.
+In Python, remember to use the exact letter cases for variables, functions, and keywords, or you might encounter unexpected `NameErrors` and other issues.

 **Example**:
 ```python